conor1982/Data_Rep_Project/README.md

 **GMIT Lecturer:** Andrew Beatty
 **Student:** Conor O'Riordan G00387832@gmit.ie

 This repository contains all of the documentation for my project for the Data Representation module of the GMIT Data Analytics program.
-The project is a simple organisation manamgement system that could be used by a small copany to manage locations, departments and employees.
+The project is a simple organisation management system that could be used by a small company to manage locations, departments and employees.

 ## Overview of the project